Dungen Dev API Documentation

 temperature

-, lower values yield more balanced and probabilistic results, and higher values are more creative.
-Ranges from 0.001 - 1
+The creativity of the model during generation number, lower values yield more balanced and probabilistic results, and higher values are more creative.
+Ranges from 0.001 - 1.

 false